DataBeast03/DataBeast/DataEngineering/README.md

 ## Batch Layer

-The master data set is structed into batch view.
-These batch views are in a relatively small, managable size that any query sent to one or more batch views will be served in a reasonable amount of time.
+The master data set is structed into batch views.
+These batch views are relatively small, managable sizes that any query sent to one or more batch views will be served in a reasonable amount of time.
 Batch views are regenerated periodically.
-How often batch views are regenerated will depend on the velocity and volume of the data being collecting.
+How often batch views are regenerated will depend on the velocity and volume of the data being collected.
 The batch layer can be thought of as the backend of the pipeline

 ## Serving Layer